google/WebFundamentals/src/content/en/android/trusted-web-activity/receive-payments-play-billing/index.md

 ## Build the purchase flow

-The constructor for a PaymentRequest takes two parameters: a list of payment methods and a list of payment details.
+The constructor for a PaymentRequest takes a list of payment methods accepted as a parameter.

+Note: The Payment Request API can have a PaymentDetails object as the second parameter for the PaymentRequest constructor, but it is [not required when used with the Digital Goods API][32] and values passed will be ignored.

 When inside the Trusted Web Activity, you must use the Google Play billing payment method, by setting `https://play.google.com/billing` as the identifier, and adding the product SKU in as a